smile-soft/wchat/README.md

 ### Setting Offer
 Parameters:
-- `inMinutes`: time after module initiating, when the offer message will be shown to the user
+- `inMinutes`: time since module initiation, when the offer message will be shown to the user
 - `from`: string representation of the message sender
 - `text`: if not defined, the value will be a default tranlation key